Our Blue Plaque Journey

-He replaced the crumbling Medieval St John’s with a new parish church (helped by a substantial grant from Wadham) and greatly enlarged his manorial residence at Grove House most of which was subsequently destroyed during the Second World War.
+He replaced the crumbling Medieval St John’s with a new parish church and greatly enlarged his manorial residence at Grove House most of which was subsequently destroyed during the Second World War.

 With assistance from far-sighted agents he, along with a new breed of local entrepreneurs, began to change Weston from a sleepy village of little consequence into a town of rising middle-class pretention and expectation.
 It was the dawning of tourism

 Blue plaque Mayor’s Parlour Grove House (former manor house) by Weston Town Council & Weston Civic Society

 Weston-super-Mare Town Council have teamed up with Fairfield House in Bath, to remember Haile Selassie, the Emperor of Ethiopia from 1930 to 1974.

 In a double celebration a Blue Plaque was be unveiled on the Tropicana building in Weston by his grandson Prince Micheal Mekonnen, who then travelled to Bath to unveil a blue plaque at Fairfield House on the same day.